Addictive Behaviors across Diverse Populations: Innovations in Science and Practice

 Dr. Castro is Professor and Southwest Borderlands Scholar in the College of Nursing and Health Innovation at Arizona State University.
 Dr. Castro is a Hispanic/Latino clinical psychologist with expertise in health psychology.
 He earned his master’s in social work (MSW) from UCLA, and his PhD in clinical psychology from the University of Washington.
 His program of research examines multivariate models of health behavior and behavior change to promote healthy lifestyles, to prevent drug, alcohol, and tobacco misuse, and to prevent type 2 diabetes.
 Dr. Castro is the originator of the Integrative Mixed Methods (IMM) methodology, a rigorous methodology for culturally-rich health promotion research with Hispanic/Latino and other vulnerable populations.
 Dr. Castro has received research support from the National Institute on Drug Abuse, from the National Cancer Institute, and recently from the Robert Wood Johnson Foundation.
 In 2002 Dr. Castro was inducted as a Fellow of Division 45 of the American Psychological Association.
 In 2005, he was awarded the Community, Culture and Prevention Science Award from the Society for Prevention Research (SPR).
 He has also served as the President of the Society for Prevention Research from 2013 to 2015.
 In 2017 he served as the editor of a special issue of the journal, Prevention Science, 18(6), on “Challenges to the Dissemination and Implementation of Evidence-Based Prevention Interventions for Diverse Populations.”

-The CPA Registration Portal is will open soon.
+The CPA Registration Portal is is now open.

 Registration includes including keynotes, symposia, integrated clinical training, and posters, social hours, and receptions.
 Continuing education and pre-conference workshops for additional fee.